 2018, The City and County approved the Ridgeway PILOT on Poplar St. on the Westside.
 It is a LIHTC project, meaning residents are 60% AMI or less and that the State will monitor for compliance.
 In December the City approved a PILOT, also LIHTC, for Patten Towers for low-income seniors.
 The County Commission approved in January of 2019.

 6) Walnut Commons: Poster Child

-The 2010 Walnut Commons PILOT is the poster child for how the 2002-2015 housing PILOT program failed and how city government has remained unwilling to address non-compliance.
-There are leasons to be learned from this case.
+The 2010 Walnut Commons PILOT is the poster child for how the 2002-2015 housing PILOT program failed and how city government--for some unstated reason--has remained unwilling to address non-compliance.
+There are lessons to be learned from this case.